nuuuwan/news_long_lk/data/articles/colombo-high-court-finds.0790700c/README.md

 - Defence counsel Anura Meddegoda, PC pleaded for a lenient sentence highlighting Premachandra had never been convicted before, is a social activist, and a mother of three.
 - Despite the defence's pleas, the High Court judge prioritized the seriousness of the crimes when deciding the three-year jail term.

-## Follow-up Questions 🤖

-1. Could you provide more context for the crimes that Hirunika Premachandra was found guilty of?
-2. How did Hirunika Premachandra respond to the charges and her eventual sentencing?
-3. What role did Hirunika Premachandra's status as a Member of Parliament play in the prosecution's approach to the case?
-4. Which factors did the defense counsel argue for leniency in sentencing?
-5. How do the consequences for the other accused individuals compared to Premachandra's sentence?
-6. What led the complainant Amila Priyankara to allege he was abducted and assaulted?
-7. What is the process for seeking bail in this situation, and what are the potential outcomes?
-8. On what grounds can an appeal be filed in such a case?
-9. How does this verdict and sentence impact Premachandra's political career and public image?
-10. How has this case been perceived by the public and what has been their reaction to the verdict and sentence?

 ## Full Text

 [https://dbsjeyaraj.com/dbsj/?p=84290](https://dbsjeyaraj.com/dbsj/?p=84290)